vldkhramtsov/deforestation-detection/README.md

 │   └── clouds
 └── image1.tif
 ```

 6) Run image sequence creation script.
-This scipts are different for different models:
+Run the script which is related to the model in use; these scipts are separated in the following way:
 ```
 python image_difference.py
 ```
-- to create input images for UNet-diff and UNet-CH models (parameter --classification_head `boolean` is corresponded for chooice of the model).
-Output of the script are stacking of three images (img1, img2, and their difference) and difference mask;
+- to create input images for UNet-diff and UNet-CH models (parameter --classification_head, which is `boolean` value, is corresponded for choice of the model).
+Output of the script are three images stacked together (img1, img2, and their difference) and difference mask;

 ```
 python image_siamese.py